MUSA-Zhanchao/MUSA5080showcase/README.md

 ### Website

-The website is built through GitHub Pages using an HTML template and showcases interactive visualizations and analytical work completed throughout the course.
+The website is built using GitHub Pages and an HTML template, showcasing interactive visualizations and analytical work completed throughout the course.